SrRopBrian/SrRopBrian/README.md

 # 💫 About Me:
 👋🏽 Hi!
 I'm Rop Brian.<br>📱 Tech enthusiast with a leaning towards mobile development.<br>🏫 Bsc.
 Computer Science<br>🌱 Learning and building apps with Kotlin. <br>
-    Currently working on Fynda, a utilities and service provider marketplace. <br>⚡ Early bird
+    Currently working on Fynda, a utilities and service provider marketplace. <br>⚡ Plays the guitar 🎸

 ## 🌐 Socials: